The Ketogenic Diet without a Gallbladder

 3.)
 Good Hydration:

-Without plenty of water available to the liver, bile production decreases and contributes to thick, sluggish bile flow.
+Without plenty of water available to the liver, bile production decreases and the body creates a thick, sluggish bile flow.
 Aim to drink 32 ounces of purified water within the first hour of waking up and between 32 and 48 ounces of water by noon.

 Drinking plenty of purified water is essential to improving gut motility and preventing constipation while maintaining ketosis.
 It is also critical for healthy liver function and bile release.